Liddy Clark: Political career

-In 2001 she defeated Santo Santoro in the normally safe Liberal seat of Clayfield in the Legislative Assembly of Queensland.
+In the 1998 Queensland state election, she challenged Liberal minister Santo Santoro in the normally safe Liberal seat of Clayfield.
+While Santoro defeated her on the first count, Clark picked up a seven percent two-party swing to make the seat marginal.

+In 2001 she challenged Santoro again, and this time won.
 Even allowing for the massive Labor wave that swept through the state in that election, Clark's election was considered a shock result.
+She was reelected in 2004.

-She was briefly Minister for Indigenous Affairs in the government of Peter Beattie, She was involved in the so-called "Winegate" affair.
+She was briefly Minister for Indigenous Affairs in the government of Peter Beattie.
+She was involved in the so-called "Winegate" affair.
 A bottle of wine was taken aboard a government jet travelling to a "dry" indigenous community in North Queensland.
 Two of Clark's staff were moved from their jobs over the affair, and after an independent inquiry Clark was cleared of any wrongdoing.

-She lost the seat, the most marginal in Queensland, at the 2006 Election.
+She resigned from the Ministry in March 2005.